Pequot War: Origin

 The Pequot and the Mohegan people were at one time a single sociopolitical entity.
 Anthropologists and historians contend that they split into the two competing groups sometime before contact with the Puritan English colonists.
 The earliest historians of the Pequot War speculated that the Pequot people migrated from the upper Hudson River Valley toward central and eastern Connecticut sometime around 1500.
 These claims are disputed by the evidence of modern archaeology and anthropology finds.

 In the 1630s, the Connecticut River Valley was in turmoil.
 The Pequot aggressively extended their area of control at the expense of the Wampanoag to the north, the Narragansett to the east, the Connecticut River Valley Algonquian nations and the Mohegan to the west, and the Lenape Algonquian people of Long Island to the south.
 The nations contended for political dominance and control of the European fur trade.
-A series of epidemics over the course of the previous three decades had severely reduced the Indian populations, and there was a power vacuum in the area as a result.
+A series of epidemics over the course of the previous three decades had severely reduced the American Indian populations, and there was a power vacuum in the area as a result.

 The Dutch and the English from Western Europe were also striving to extend the reach of their trade into the North American interior to achieve dominance in the lush, fertile region.
-The colonies were new at the time, as the original settlements had been founded in the 1620s.
+The European colonies of the two were new at the time, as the original settlements had been founded in the 1620s.
 By 1636, the Dutch had fortified their trading post, and the English had built a trading fort at Saybrook.
 English Puritans from the Massachusetts Bay, along with the Pilgrims from Plymouth Colony, settled at the recently established river towns of Windsor (1632), Wethersfield (1633), Hartford (1635), and Springfield (1636).
 The Pilgrims had been allied with the Wampanoag since 1621.